 Other income

-If you’re a sole parent, you can get up to $5,200 a year (before tax) in additional money before your benefit payment is affected, and $20 more a week if you have childcare costs.
+If you’re a sole parent, you can get up to $5,200 a year (before tax) in additional money before your benefit payment is affected and $20 more a week if you have childcare costs.

 If you’re not a sole parent you can get up to $80 a week (before tax) before your benefit payment is affected.
 If you have a partner, the $80 applies to your combined earnings.